XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

         }]
     }

-After the transaction is included in a validated ledger, either party can look up the currently-scheduled expiration of the channel using the [`account_channels` method](reference-rippled.html#account-channels).
+After the transaction is included in a validated ledger, either party can look up the currently-scheduled expiration of the channel using the [account_channels method][].
 Be sure to specify `"ledger_index": "validated"` to get data from the latest validated ledger version.

 Example `account_channels` response: